cobilab/jarvis3/README.md

 ./JARVIS3 -s
 </pre>

-This will ouput th following pre-set models for each 31 levels:
+This will ouput th following pre-set models for each level:
 <pre>
 Level 1: -rm 1:12:0.90:4:0.72:0:0.1:1
 Level 2: -rm 1:12:0.90:4:0.72:1:0.1:1